Here we summarize common Mergers & Acquisitions (M&A) acronyms, abbreviations and definitions used in the M&A process.

 If the EOI is acceptable, potential purchasers are provided with more information typically in the form of monthly income statements, revenue and customer analyses and whatever else is important to the potential purchaser under the circumstances.
 At this stage the potential purchaser and seller will meet in person and a Data Room is set up that will contain the actual contracts to allow the purchaser to verify that everything that has been represented to date is actually true (these days data rooms are typically virtual data rooms online).

 The PSA can be in the form of a Share Purchase Agreement (SPA) or an Asset Purchase Agreement (APA) and will define the deal structure which may contain a hold-back and/or a VTB (Vendor Take Back).
-A hold-back is typically for a period of less than one year and contingent on receivables being paid, customers being retained or any indemnity claims the purchaser may have a right to as defined in the PSA.
+A hold-back is cask kept in escrow typically for a period of less than one year and contingent on such things as receivables being paid, customers being retained or any indemnity claims the purchaser may have a right to as defined in the PSA.
 A VTB or vendor note is a purchase loan from the seller to the buyer.
 This is typically subordinated to a senior lender (i.e. a bank) and is usually of a term longer than one year.